10 Practical Ideas For Better Project-Based Learning In Your Classroom

 Knowing that your work will do more than get you grades – that it will actually be used to help people – can be a powerful motivator.
 Students will also help to motivate each other when they know that their work is important and useful.

-10) Incorporate the project into the students’ digital portfolios.
+10) Better project-based learning incorporates the project into the students’ digital portfolios.

 While not all projects can directly impact the community, they can at least be used as evidence of learning in students’ working digital portfolios.
 The great thing about digital portfolios is that they follow a student as they advance through the grades and paint a picture of progress over time.